A Garw Valley cairn © Phil Cope

 An award-winning poet in Italy, her poems, short stories and translations have appeared in international literature magazines including Nazione Indiana, FourXFour NI, Poethead, The Blue Nib, Paris Lit Up, Honest Ulsterman, The Trumpet 9.
 In 2021, in the anthology ‘Days of Clear Light’ (Salmon Poetry).
 In Italy, she published a poetry collection (Controluna Press), in anthology (Arcipelago Itaca Edizioni) and a novel (Transeuropa Publishing House).

-‘Moon’ is a pseudonym for a Persian poet (from Iran) who lives in Wales and says of himself, “I am Moon, a wanderer who was wandering around the outside world to find Sanctuary but found it inside himself. “
+‘Moon’ is a pseudonym for an Iranian poet who lives in Wales and says of himself, “I am Moon, a wanderer who was wandering around the outside world to find Sanctuary but found it inside himself. “

 The Arts Council of Northern Ireland has given me a Support for the Individual Artist Award towards the drafting of a collection of poetry on the theme of SANCTUARY.
 I am honoured to receive this funding and greatly appreciate the encouragement.